A personal account of VacStuds and its values by its founder and director.

 Where are they now?

-In the last 47 years, many of our students have achieved international success.
-I am in contact with many via Facebook and Linked In.
+In the last 48 years, many of our students have achieved international success.
 I am featuring two of them here.

 Vytas Paskunas came to us from Lithuania when in 1992 when his country was just emerging from years under Soviet control.
 He writes modestly of his achievements.
 He achieved five 'A' grades at 'A Level' and went on to achieve a First in Maths at Cambridge.
 He is now a Professor of Mathematics in Bielefeld, Germany.
 Here is his letter to me.
 In Vytas's case these most certainly are 'Days I'll remember all my life'.

 Jesus Silva was with us for several summers in the 1970s as a student and the 1980s as a helper.
 He was the Spanish Ambassador to Panama and is now Ambassador to Venezuela.
 Here is a link to a newspaper interview he gave when he was Ambassador to Jamaica.
 My boys and I were his guests at his residence in Kingston a few years ago.

 Articles and information on other VacStuds students gratefully received.

 The Vacational Studies Foundation was registered as a Charity under English Law in January 2000 to assist talented children.

 Alumni of Vacational Studies who wish their children to have the same international experience they had, but cannot send them for financial reasons should contact IGM at firstname.lastname@example.org or the Chairman of the Trustees of the Vacational Studies Foundation – Francis McIvor – at email@example.com.

 Our 'UK Reps' each summer come courtesy of the Vacational Studies Foundation.